Coder7530/PartyPeople/TaskSolutions.md

 Also spotted the event Id was not passed down to the event update procedure.

 ### Task 3
-Koderly would like to track which employees are attending which events.
-Can you extend the PartyPeople application to add this functionality?

 The approach I will take is to create attendees section per event to hold the employees that reserved a slot.

 I will need to create an SQL table to store the association between events and employees (one to many relationship).

-And will need procedures to query, add and remove event employeees.
+And will need procedures to query, add and remove event employees.
 Plus updating the Event Edit view and the Controller relevant methods.

 ### Task 4
+Similarly to the previous task SQL scripts were created to CRUD drinks, altered the employee table to include the fav drink selection.

+Created drink MVC and altered the Employee components to include the fav drink selection.

 ### Task 5